ROW-ZEAL/ML_Project/README.md

-## Usage
-1. Train the model by running the `train.py` script:
-    ```bash
-    python train.py
-    ```

-2. The output will indicate whether the input message is classified as spam or ham.

 ## Model Evaluation
 The model's performance can be evaluated using metrics such as accuracy, precision, recall, and F1-score.
 These metrics are calculated during training and printed out at the end of the `train.py` script.